paulsuh/memorable-password-gen/README.md

 remove compound nouns where one of the parts is less than four characters long, has more than two parts, or is a proper noun.

+The list of actual words is stored in the bottom of the script itself, which is why the script is so large, almost 38k lines and 609k bytes.
+Only the first 140 lines or so is script, and about half of that is either comments or whitespace.

 The script runs entirely locally and does not communicate with any remote systems.
 You can be confident that any password you generate will be completely private.